OMNIALowCode/omnia3/docs/pages/omnia3/Language_translator/omnia3_modeler_languageVariables_introduction.md

 The structure of Language Variables works as follows:

    **{Texts.Description}** - represents the Language Variable for the term "Description" and will output the respective dictionary registry, according to the user's selected language.
+Following the structure {Texts. + [your word/phrase] + }, you can create the all the language variables you see fit for your project.

 **Examples:**